Bemersyde

 Bemersyde is a hamlet in the Mertoun parish of Berwickshire, in the Scottish Borders.
 It sits on the left bank of the River Tweed, about three miles east of Melrose.

-Bemersyde House, the ancestral home of the Haig family, is the most notable feature.
+Bemersyde House, the ancestral home of the Haig family, is the most notable landmark with parts dating to the 16th century.

+Geography

 Other places nearby include Scott's View, Earlston, St. Boswells, Eildon, Dryburgh, Maxton, Smailholm, Smailholm Tower, and Brotherstone Hill.

+There is a Scottish Wildlife Trust Reserve, Bemersyde Moss, that adjoins the Tweed.